mtumilowicz/java11-reflection-accessing-fields/README.md

               and the field is an instance field.
             * `ExceptionInInitializerError` if the initialization provoked by this method fails.
+1. To set the value, we have to call a proper method from `Field` class:
+    * if the field is primitive

+    * if the field is not primitive

 * static and instance fields are accessed the same way (in case of static fields the `obj`)
 * **we can access only that fields which we can access with regular java code (otherwise `IllegalAccessException`), we can bypass it using**: https://github.com/mtumilowicz/java11-deep-reflection

 # project description
 We will show how to access field using reflection.